exonum/exonum-doc/src/advanced/service-testing.md

   Checks if the node has broadcasted the message of a particular content (e.g. a transaction).

+Sandbox also allows to emulate block acceptance and time:

 - `add_time`
   Emulates the situation upon expiration of the specified time period (as a `std::time::Duration`struct).
 Is used for timeouts testing.

+- `add_one_height_with_transactions`
+  Allows committing a transaction.

+Finally, sandbox provides utility methods:

 - `a`
   Gets socket address of the validator with the specified number.